Posted in | News | Quantum Computing

 Background

 Previous work from 2019 by Google researchers claimed their 53-qubit quantum computer could solve random circuit sampling (RCS) tasks in 200 seconds, which they estimated would take classical supercomputers 10,000 years.
 International Business Machines (IBM) later challenged this, suggesting the task could be done in days, and classical computations further reduced the time to under a minute.
-In 2023, IBM's 127-qubit quantum computer similarly outperformed classical methods but was soon matched by classical approaches.

 Google's Quantum Advantage Methodology

 In this research, Google's team utilized the Sycamore quantum processor to execute RCS, a quantum algorithm designed to generate random sequences of values.
-The primary objective was determining the conditions under which quantum computers could outperform classical supercomputers.
+The primary objective was to determine the conditions under which quantum computers could outperform classical supercomputers.
 RCS, while regarded as a relatively simple quantum algorithm, presents challenges for classical computers, particularly as the complexity of tasks increases.

 The team initially examined Sycamore's performance under high-noise conditions to understand how noise and error rates influenced quantum computation.
 They systematically reduced noise interference during the RCS operations, focusing on the critical noise threshold where classical supercomputers could no longer simulate the quantum computations.